Glasgow bridges (St Enoch)

 The mainline at the point started to curve to the west, while a branch continued south.
 The viaduct bulged at the point, and the bulge is clear in Google Maps.
 Looking at map from a century ago there is no obvious reason for the bulge - no track or buildings on it.

 The tracks cross Cleland Street at this point.
 The bulge is apparent in the section with the bridge absent.
-I assume there was a bridge there, but not necessarily.
+I assume there was a bridge there, but not sure.

 The style of the bridge suggests a station, which would account for the bulge, but I can find no evidence of one.